Welcome to our Retire For Less In Costa Rica Newsletter

 - A local EBAIS (community clinic)

-- The office of our dentist in San Ramón
+- A dental office in San Ramón

 - A local Seguro Social office where you would sign up for the Caja (national healthcare coverage)